Andersgee/pkg-demo/README.md

 - create the token here `www.npmjs.com/settings/YOUR_NAME/tokens` if you dont already have one.

-also allow actions to create PRs `settings -> Actions -> General -> checkbox Allow create pull requests`
+also allow actions to create PRs `settings -> Actions -> General -> checkbox Allow create pull requests` also allow write permission to let action push to main on pushes to main

 ### resources